w3f/polkadot-wiki-old/docs/polkadot/learn/comparisons/cosmos.md

 <!-- right now this links to Rob's article but later will link to the wiki consensus page -->
 _For more on Polkadot consensus please see [here](https://medium.com/polkadot-network/grandpa-block-finality-in-polkadot-an-introduction-part-1-d08a24a021b5)_

-## Pooled Security
+## Shared Security

-Polkadot is designed to _pool_ security through the relay chain validator set.
+Polkadot is designed to share or _pool_ security through the relay chain validator set.
 This means that any chain which connects to the Polkadot network will not need to set up its own consensus or manage its own economic security, but will benefit from the strong economic security of the relay chain.

 This is remarkably different from Cosmos, since Cosmos posits that each chain is sovereign first and must run its own instance of Tendermint consensus with its own consensus algorithm.
 Cosmos now claims to have a notion of shared security similar to what is offered by Polkadot, but it is not implemented today and seems to be a recent addition.